rogerjames99/sftrimmer/README.md

 # Soundfont Trimmer
 ## Introduction

 Soundfont trimmer (sftrimmer) is a small program that is designed to shrink the size of soundfont files so that they occupy less memory space when loaded.
 The is especially important for embedded devices with restricted ram storage.
-It does this by removing redundant sample points that are not used to play the the sample loop.
+It does this by removing redundant sample points that are not used to play the sample loop.

 ## The ideal sample loop layout